Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 This entry turns the review series toward next-step priorities rather than further diagnosis.

-- *From Critique to Construction: Priorities for Signed Language Writing Infrastructure*
+- *From Critique to Construction: Priorities for Signed-Language Writing Infrastructure*

 ## How to use this series